 • Source: Active Region AR4392 (M2.7 flare on March 16)

-• **Duration:** March 19–22, tapering to G1 by Sunday
+• Duration: March 19–22, tapering to G1 by March 22 evening

 • Equinox boost: Spring equinox on March 20 doubled storm coupling efficiency

-The timing is no coincidence.
+The timing was no coincidence.
 The spring and fall equinoxes create a geometric alignment between Earth's magnetic field and the solar wind that dramatically increases the chance of strong geomagnetic activity — a phenomenon scientists call the Russell-McPherron effect.

-Auroras Stretch Deep Into the US
+Auroras Stretched Deep Into the United States

 Arctic Circle (always)